[email protected]

 email-marketing-campaigns-examples

-It’s important that newsletters be carefully planned and thought out.
+Newsletters must be carefully planned and thought out.
 Your email newsletter design should also be taken into careful consideration.
 Additionally, your newsletters should be a means of establishing trust and creating more brand recognition.
 You can have your marketer or designer create an email newsletter template so that your company is effectively branded and information is consistently constructed.

 Newsletter Scenario

 When it comes time to hire a web design agency, who do you think they will choose?
-A business whose content they constantly see and interact with such as the design agency described above?
+A business whose content they constantly see and interact with, such as the design agency described above?
 Or a random person who cold calls them to try to sell their web design services?

 Targeted Emails